autofac/Documentation/docs/advanced/composites.rst

 You can register a **composite wrapper** registration for a service, that will be returned when a consuming class resolves that service, and can take a collection of the same service as a constructor parameter.

-This functionality is particularly useful if you find yourself needing to add an additional provider for a service, but you don't want the consuming code of the original provider to a) have to change, or b) know that there are multiple providers.
+This functionality is particularly useful if you find yourself needing to add a provider for a service, but you don't want the consuming code of the original provider to a) have to change, or b) know that there are multiple providers.

 .. sourcecode:: csharp